 While I keep 6′ away, the girls prefer to keep a llama-away from anyone not in our “bubble”.
 Since March I can count on both hands how many times I have gone in public and needed to use this rule.
 While most businesses now have dedicated spots marked on where you can stand and one-ways down aisles (which can make for an extremely long grocery shop I may add) there are some places that do not.
 We keep this rule of thumb everywhere we go including the motto “just look, don’t touch”.

 I think we can all agree that 2020 has taken us all off guard.
 We’re doing the best we can with what cards we’ve been dealt.
-What things have you been doing to help keep you family safe?
+What things have you been doing to stay healthy in 2020?

 I say keep showing up for your family, doing what feels right and continue to help flatten that curve in your community.
 We sure as heck can’t do this alone, it’s going to take the WHOLE VILLAGE.